 Minnesota State University, Mankato

 Dr. Jennifer Veltsos is the Director of the Center for Excellence in Teaching and Learning at Minnesota State University, Mankato.
 She is also an Associate Professor and Director of the Technical Communication Program in the Department of English.
 Her research interests include data visualization, visual rhetoric, and organizational rhetoric.
 She regularly teaches courses in business communication, visual communication, research methods, instructional design, and proposals.
 She has also taught professional communication for the M.B.A. program and special topics courses in marketing communication and organizational rhetoric.
 Jennifer has extensive experience teaching online in both synchronous and asynchronous formats.
-She earned her Ph.D. in Rhetoric and Professional Communication from Iowa State University, a M.A. in Technical Communication from Minnesota State University, Mankato, and an M.B.A. and a B.S. in Marketing from University of Louisiana Lafayette.
+She earned her Ph.D. in Rhetoric and Professional Communication from Iowa State University,

 In addition to teaching, Jennifer freelances as a marketing and technical writer.
 Prior to her career in higher education, she was the community relations manager at Barnes and Noble Bookstore Mankato and a communications specialist for the Louisiana Department of Culture, Recreation, and Tourism.